LLNL/lbann/docs/layers/loss_layers.rst

 TopKCategoricalAccuracy
 ----------------------------------------

-Requires two inputs, which are respectively interpreted as prediction scores and as a one-hot label vector.
+The :python:`TopKCategoricalAccuracy` layer requires two inputs, which are respectively interpreted as prediction  scores and as a one-hot label vector.
 The output is one if the corresponding label matches one of the top-k prediction scores and is otherwise zero.
 Ties in the top-k prediction scores are broken in favor of entries with smaller indices.

 Arguments: